reinier/dotfiles/README.md

 ### Todo's, needs and wants

 - I can do a lot more on the Extend layer for Mouse + keyboard use.
-- Find a place for page up and page down, media controls and F keys.
+- Find a place for media controls and F keys.
 Probably need new layer.
 - Learn to get value out of a repeat key.
 Tried it once, didn't stick.
 Could replace the leader key on right thumb.
 - Turn leader key in Layer Lock key on non-base layers.